The 6 Best Non-Touristy Places To Visit In Corfu, Greece

 Close to Cape Drastis, there’s Logas beach, which is located alongside some amazingly majestic cliffs.
 For some stupid reason, I didn’t go for a swim, but it certainly seemed spectacular and there were hardly any people.
 It’s also the perfect spot to enjoy the sunset!

 Looking for a place nearby?
 Definitely check out these cute and super affordable studios (rating: 9.3), located at only a 4min walk from Logas Beach (+ also very close to Cape Drastis!).

 4. AGIOS GEORGIOS BEACH

 I had no expectations of Agios Georgios, since we were just passing through on our way to another place, but the sandy beach (hard to find in Corfu), laidback vibes and quietness made us love it so much, we actually came back to spend an entire day here.
 It’s perfect to swim and chill!

 You can rent some chairs or a small boat, but without the usual chaos of a hundred swarming tourists (side note: if you take a pedal boat like we did, prepare for an intense workout as the wind is stubborn and you’d want to avoid drifting off into the horizon).
 In short, there’s more space and less people.

 Pro tip: try out Maria’s snack shack, for some more hippie vibes and the best lunch around!

 5. PORTO TIMONI

-Conclusion: do your research before you try to go here, but then go, because you’ll be rewarded with the most turquoise coloured water you’ve ever seen.
+Conclusion: do your research before you try to go here (this site is quite useful), but then go, because you’ll be rewarded with the most turquoise coloured water you’ve ever seen.

 I hope you’ve enjoyed reading this list of the best non-touristy places in Corfu, I certainly enjoyed being there!
 Let me know in the comments if you’ve ever been to Corfu and if you know any other ‘secret’ spots 🙂